top of page

-As we all know, the world has changed dramatically from since the pandemic.
+As we all know, the world has changed dramatically as a result of the pandemic.
 We wanted to let you know about some new requirements that we have for your upcoming appointment.
 These are based on the regulations put forth by the Ministry of Health, the College of Physiotherapists of Ontario, and Halton Region Public Health.

 1. Initial assessments will remain virtual to reduce exposure and to determine if/when an in-person follow-up is required.